EFTEC/BladeOne/README.md

 Some features are missing , with bugs or not tested  but the basic ones are working.
 @each could be optimized.
+There are several tags of undocumented features of the original Blade code.
+Extending BladeOne opens a world of opportunities. **May be a bladeone-bootstrap3 class in the future.**

 ##Version